Five Underrated Towns Near Barcelona

 Girona

-About halfway between Barcelona and the French border, several rivers converge by the foothills of the Pyrenees.
-Girona and its citrus-colored buildings offer a microcosm of Catalonia’s rich history in a picturesque package, perfect for a break from the big city or to use as a base for the region.
+Girona offers a microcosm of Catalonia’s rich history in a picturesque package, perfect for a day trip or to use as a base for the region.
 In spite of its use as a filming location for Game of Thrones, the town remains off most tourists’ radar.

-Girona’s fortified walls are one of its most distinctive features, repelling most major attacks over the centuries.
-They bear traces of nearly every period, from the prehistoric Iberians to the Romans and onwards.
-One of the best ways to experience Girona is to put away the map and follow the Passeig de la Muralla, which runs atop the walls around the Old City (Barri Vell).
+The city’s fortified walls are one of its most distinctive features, bearing traces of nearly every period, from the prehistoric Iberians to the Romans and onwards.
+One of the best ways to experience Girona’s historic center is to put away the map and follow the Passeig de la Muralla, which runs atop the walls around the Old City (Barri Vell).
 From hidden gardens to panoramic viewpoints, it’s impossible to predict what lies around each bend.

 Tarragona

 Just an hour from Barcelona, Tarragona’s historic center is compact enough to explore in less than a day, although it’s atmospheric enough to enjoy for longer.
 As the capital of the Roman Empire’s largest province, the Part Alta (old town) holds several thousand years of construction.
-Roman walls slice through medieval streets, presided over by an unusual early cathedral.
 Along with its UNESCO sites, Tarragona also provides easy access to the beaches along Spain’s Costa Dorada (Gold Coast).
 We found the city refreshingly free of crowds in late June.

-Perched at the highest point of the city, Tarragona’s medieval cathedral benefitted from multiple layers of history right on the site.
-In Roman times, the area held a temple dedicated to Emperor Augustus.
-Visigoths destroyed the temple in 382 and erected a basilica in its place.
+Tarragona’s medieval cathedral benefitted from multiple layers of history right on the site.
+Visigoths destroyed a Roman temple in 382 and erected a basilica in its place.
 When Moors assumed control of the area in the eighth century, they turned the basilica into a mosque – which in turn was converted back into a church during the Christian Reconquista.

 Reus